CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2017-01-18-Create-a-large-swap-file-in-ubuntu.md

 ---
 layout: post
 title: How to create a large swap file in Ubuntu if system runs out of memory.
+description: 'How to create a large swap file in Ubuntu if system runs out of memory.'
 categories: tech
 date: 2017-01-17
 ---
 Check this guide:

 [https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04)